Counting connected hypergraphs via the probabilistic method: Discrete duality

 (i) $H'$ contains no component with more than $s$ vertices, and

 (ii) $H'$ has no $s$-vertex component that beats $H_s$ in the tie-break order used in defining $\cL_1$.

 By Lemma~\ref{lccrit}, $\Pr(\cE)=1-o(1)$.
 Hence,

 proving the first statement.
-For the second, argue similarly, or express $\E(f(H))$ as $\int_{t\ge 0}\Pr(f(H)\ge t)\mathrm{d}t$ and apply the first statement. \end{proof}
+For the second, argue similarly, or express $\E(f(H))$ as $\int_0^\infty \Pr(f(H)\ge t)\mathrm{d}t$ and apply the first statement. \end{proof}

 A variant of the argument above gives the following result, which may be seen as an extension of an observation of Karo\'nski and {\L}uczak~\cite[p.\ 133]{KL_giant}.
 By a \emph{property} of hypergraphs we simply mean a set of hypergraphs; we do not assume that this set is closed under isomorphism.
-As usual, let $\cL_1$ be a component of $\Hrnp$ with the maximal number of vertices, chosen according to any fixed rule in the case of ties.
+As usual, let $\cL_1$ be a component of $\Hrnp$ with the maximal number of vertices, chosen according to any fixed rule if there is a tie.

 \begin{lemma} Let $\cQ_s$ be any property of $s$-vertex hypergraphs, and let $N_s$ be the expected number of components of $\Hrnp$ having property $\cQ_s$.
-Let $\cU$ be the event that $\Hrnp$ has at most one component with more than $n^{2/3}$ vertices, and set $\cA_s=\{N_s>0\}\cap \cU$ and $\cB_s=\{N_s>0\}\cap \cU^\cc$.
+Let $\ubig$ be the event that $\Hrnp$ has at most one component with more than $n^{2/3}$ vertices, and set $\cA_s=\{N_s>0\}\cap \ubig$ and $\cB_s=\{N_s>0\}\cap \ubig^\cc$.
 Under our Weak Assumption~\ref{A1} we have

 and